Friedrich von der Trenck: Life

 In 1746, von der Trenck escaped from the fortress of Glatz (Kłodzko).
 Then, in 1749, he obtained an employment as Rittmeister of an imperial cuirassier regiment in Hungary.
-He traveled to Russia where he, or so he claimed, became gentleman of the bed chamber in the court of Tsarina Elizabeth of Russia.
+He traveled to Russia where he became, or so he claimed, gentleman of the bedchamber in the court of Tsarina Elizabeth of Russia.
 He fell in love with a married woman, whose name he never revealed.

 In 1753, he went to Danzig for the funeral of his mother, but was again captured on the orders of Frederick II and was sent to the Citadel Magdeburg in Magdeburg.
 To prevent him from attempting to escape, they fastened his hands, feet, and body with heavy chains and manacles.
 In 1763, he was released through the intervention of Empress Maria Theresa.

 During the next ten years, von der Trenck led an active life.
 He busied himself in writing literature, running a wine trading business, and travelling to England and France.
 His autobiography Friedrichs Freyherrn von der Trenck merkwürdige Lebensgeschichte (1787, first English translation 1788 with the title Memoirs of Frederick Baron Trenck, Written by himself.
 Translated from the German original, by an officer of the Royal Artillery) became popular reading in the late 18th century.

 In December 1765, he married Maria Elisabeth de Broe zu Dipenbendt, who bore him fourteen children.

 In August 1787, the Prussian King Frederick Wilhelm II granted Friedrich and his wife a yearly pension.
 The Austrians also granted him a pension.

-By the order of Austria, von der Trenck was sent as an observer of the events of the French Revolution to Paris, where he was accused as a spy and executed by the guillotine on 25 July 1794, two days before the fall of Robespierre and the end of The Terror.
+By the order of Austria, von der Trenck was sent to observe the events of the French Revolution in Paris, where he was accused as a spy and executed by the guillotine on 25 July 1794, two days before the fall of Robespierre and the end of The Terror.

 The son of Friedrich von der Trenck, the Austrian Lieutenant Field Marschall Karl Albrecht's von der Trenck, inherited the title of Count, a title which the King of Prussia had awarded his father after his father's death.
 When Karl died the title was inherited by his brother's son Leopold von der Trenck.